 1.)
 One of their most noticeable characteristics are their huge dorsal fins (flippers).
 These can grow to nearly 15 feet!

 2.)
 Humpbacks travel in pairs or small groups of up to 4 whales.
+A group of whales is called a pod.
+This term refers to all whales and dolphins.

 3.)
 They prey primarily on krill.
 This appetite yields up to 1.5 tons a day!

 4.)
 A popular whale to watch, they will frequently breach the water with their fins, their tail, or even leap almost totally out of the water.
 It is presumed that they breach for a number of reasons.
-It is believed that they breach for communication, fun, and to remove parasites from their skin.
+It is surmised that they breach for communication, fun, and to remove parasites from their skin.

 But wait, there’s more on the humpback whale!